 - Not as soft as cotton against the skin

 If you look at any endurance athlete or mountaineer, you'll notice that their gear is typically all synthetic.
-Cotton Kills is even a popular catch phrase.
-While we don't need to worry about a pair of cotton yoga pants being the cause of our demise in a yoga studio (that Headstand you're trying without proper alignment is more likely to do it!), we can learn a lot from extreme athletes about what the best performance fabrics to wear are.
+Cotton Kills is even a popular catchphrase.
+We don't need to worry about a pair of cotton yoga pants being the cause of our demise in a yoga studio (that headstand you're trying without proper alignment is more likely to do it!).
+However, we can learn a lot from extreme athletes about performance fabrics.

-Although no one likes to smell, probably the biggest issue when it comes to yoga pants and their longevity is the dreaded "pill."
+Although no one likes to smell, probably the most significant issue when it comes to yoga pants and their longevity is the dreaded "pill."
 A pill is a small ball of fiber that appears stuck onto the fabric.
 They are formed through abrasion or wear — picture your inner thighs rubbing against each other or your behind sliding on a yoga pant.
-The friction loosens some fibers, which form tiny balls on the surface of the material.
+The friction loosens some fibers, which form tiny balls on the material's surface.
 These balls have an "anchor fiber," which holds the pill onto the fabric.
-In cotton material, the fibers are weak and fall off, but synthetic fibers are strong and hold onto the pill.
-Pills destroy the look of your yoga pants, making them look old and worn even if they are relatively new.
+In cotton material, the fibers are weak and fall off, but synthetic fibers are strong and hold onto this excess.
+Early pilling can destroy the look of your yoga pants, making them seem old and worn out, even if they are relatively new.